syl20bnr/spacemacs-elpa-mirror/melpa/magithub-readme.txt

-Magithub is an interface to GitHub.
+Magithub is a Magit-based interface to GitHub.

 Integrated into Magit workflows, Magithub allows easy GitHub repository management.
 Supported actions include: